Badgerati/Pode/README.md

 ## Third-Party View Engines

 Pode also supports the use of third-party view engines, for example you could use the [EPS](https://github.com/straightdave/eps) template engine.
-To do this, you'll need to supply a custom scriptblock to `Set-ViewEngine` which tells Pode how use the third-party engine.
+To do this, you'll need to supply a custom scriptblock to `Engine` which tells Pode how use the third-party engine.

 If you did use `EPS`, then the following example would work: